-Supervision is a conversation, meaning that the interaction involved all the persons present.
+Supervision is a conversation, meaning that the interaction involves all the persons present.
 It is not a time for a supervisor to interrogate a supervisee as a judge questions a prisoner.
 It is a dialogue.
-The supervisor (and other supervisees if there is a group) helps by listening, making observations, and raising questions as a way of enabling the supervisee to see the problem or event more clearly.
-Supervision provides a mirror for the supervisee to reflect on the situation and see it in all of its dimensions from a new perspective.
+The supervisor (and other supervisees if there is a group) helps by listening, making observations, and raising questions to enable the supervisee to see the problem or event more clearly.
+Supervision provides a mirror for the supervisee to reflect on the situation and see it in all its dimensions from a new perspective.

-The conversation begins with the supervisee describing the act or situation of ministry brought for supervision, using whatever instrument that has been selected as most appropriate.
+The conversation begins with the supervisee describing the act or situation of ministry brought for supervision, using whatever instrument has been selected as most appropriate.
 It then moves to drawing out from that description the central issue(s) needing attention.
-There follows a discussion of alternative ways of viewing and dealing with issue(s), drawing upon the supervisor's or group's experience, but especially upon the resources of the supervisee (experience, insights, imagination etc).
+There follows a discussion of alternative ways of viewing and dealing with the issue(s), drawing upon the supervisor's or group's experience but especially upon the resources of the supervisee (experience, insights, imagination, etc.).
 Theologising is the fourth step, which is an attempt to understand what all this means for Christian ministry.
 Finally, the conversation should result in the supervisee making a responsible decision in terms of a faith (action) response.
-The task of the supervisor is to help the supervisee tell his or her story, and to reflect upon it.
-It is the supervisee's hour, and this includes working at the issues, not being given packaged answers.
+The task of the supervisor is to help the supervisee tell their story and reflect upon it.
+It is the supervisee's hour, and this includes working on the issues and not being given packaged answers.

 Although questioning as interrogation should be avoided, the conversation can be facilitated if certain key questions guide it.
-They are not to be considered an "agenda' but are rather suggestive of the flow and progression appropriate to the process.
-However, the progression is not precise; it is frequently changed or the "parts" intermixed.
-The goal is to enable the supervisee to think in these terms so that conversation will unfold without the necessity of the questions being raised.
+They are not to be considered an "agenda" but rather suggestive of the flow and progression appropriate to the process.
+However, the progression is not precise; it is frequently changed or the "parts" are intermixed.
+The goal is to enable the supervisee to think in these terms so that the conversation will unfold without the necessity of the questions being raised.
 They can be stated in terms of stages.
 Below are two models.
 One set out in FIVE STAGES and the other in SEVEN STAGES.
 Try them both and see what works best for you.

-A FIVE STAGE MODEL OF SUPERVISION
+A FIVE-STAGE MODEL OF SUPERVISION